creative-co/dockhero-docs/README.md

 or by visiting the [Heroku Dashboard](https://dashboard.heroku.com/apps) and selecting the application in question.
 Select DockHero from the Add-ons menu.

-To deploy your example Docker stack, copy-paste the content of `docker-compose.yml` into the text area and click *Redeploy* button.
+To deploy your example Docker stack, copy-paste the content of `docker-compose.yml` created above into the text area and click *Redeploy* button.
 Your stack will be up in a minute

 > callout
-> You can find more example stacks at https://github.com/cloudcastle/dockhero/tree/master/examples
+> You can find more example stacks [here](https://github.com/cloudcastle/dockhero/tree/master/examples)

 ## Using with Ruby